 Spin Inversion Symmetry (SIS)

-SIS says every elementary particle in the Standard Model (except for the Higgs) of spin s has a partner of spin 1/s and vice versa.
-If you look at the Standard Model you'll realize SIS predicts the existence of 12 new spin 2 particles.
-But here's the story behind SIS..
+SIS says every elementary particle in the Standard Model (except for the Higgs) of spin s has a partner of spin 1/s.
+It also applies to the hypothetical Graviton.

 I was imagining how you might model a spin 1/2 elementary particle with an everyday object.
 After a bit of thought I decided on a Mobius strip (strip of paper joined after applying 1 half turn).
 I figured 1 half turn = spin 1/2.

-Then I made a strip with 4 half turns and discovered it will naturally "flip" into a double thickness Mobius strip (no cutting, folding, etc.)
+Then I made a strip with 4 half turns and discovered something rather elegant.. it will naturally "flip" into a double thickness Mobius strip.

-In other words a strip with 4 half turns (spin 2) naturally flips into a strip with 1 half turn (spin 1/2) and vice versa.
+In other words a strip with 4 half turns (spin 2) naturally flips into a strip with 1 half turn (spin 1/2).

 So there you have it - a desktop version of SIS.
-All you need is paper, scissors and a touch of glue!!!!!
+All you need is paper, scissors, a touch of glue, and a vivid imagination!

 Content written and posted by Ken Abbott firstname.lastname@example.org